Ready to mix it up in life? We’re here to point you to the best smoothie blender: the Ninja BL660 Professional Countertop Blender.

 - Tolerates temperature ranges

-- Large item; bulky on a counter
+- Large and bulky on counter space

 - Can be noisy